Fbullman/School_District_Analysis/README.md

 ## Scores by School Size
-The average scores based on school size (small, medium, large) were not affected by the removal of the ninth graders from Thomas High School's scores.
+ - The average scores based on school size (small, medium, large) were not affected by the removal of the ninth graders from Thomas High School's scores.
+ - Based on the image, there is no correlation between budget per student and percentage of overall passing.

 The following image is the scores by school size summary including all of the grades: